OUR PEOPLE ST PILOT PARKLETS

-Learn about the growing momentum for people-friendly streets, read about Green LA’s concept of living streets and some of the challenges to implementing them, and get the details on our demonstration projects along with our unique approach to community participation.
+Learn about the growing momentum for people-friendly streets, read about our concept for living streets and some of the challenges to implementing them, and get the details on our demonstration projects along with our unique approach to community participation.

 Click here to download a PDF version of the Case Study.